 Amsterdam has a way of turning a short visit into a lasting fascination.
-I’ve been lucky enough to visit twice and spend nearly a month exploring the city, long enough to move beyond the postcard scenes and start noticing the rhythms of everyday life—morning cyclists gliding along the canals, quiet neighborhood cafés opening their doors, and the glow of bridges reflecting on the water at night.
+I’ve been lucky enough to visit three times and spend over a month exploring the city, long enough to move beyond the postcard scenes and start noticing the rhythms of everyday life—morning cyclists gliding along the canals, quiet neighborhood cafés opening their doors, and the glow of bridges reflecting on the water at night.
 What makes Amsterdam special isn’t just its beauty, but how effortlessly history, culture, and daily life blend together.

 If you’re planning a trip to Amsterdam, save this.
 Whether you’re here for the museums, the food scene, the canals, or just a very good cookie (priorities), this is everything I personally recommend — the mix of iconic, cool, and actually-worth-your-time spots.